-But why locate the system in the San Luis Valley?
+Why locate the system in the San Luis Valley?
+That’s easy!
 From 1992 through 2000 almost every conceivable type of UFO craft was reported numerous times by San Luis Valley residents and visitors.
 Silver, red, orange, green, white and blue lighted “spheres” were seen along with all sorts of traditional saucer-shaped craft.
-Huge black triangles were also reported and in one incident, the silent triangle was observed accompanied by “military helicopters.”
+Huge black triangles were also reported by law enforcement and in one incident, the silent triangle was observed accompanied by “military helicopters.”

 Documented UFO sightings in the San Luis Valley number in the thousands but there are a number of specific, historical reports that deserve mention.
 According to a San Francisco newspaper article that appeared in September 1948, a San Luis Valley resident named Grant Edwards, Sr. had been showing amazing daylight UFO footage of multiple objects to civic groups around the SLV Edwards had just been given a new 8mm movie camera.
 That August afternoon, he unwittingly became the first US civilian ever to film multiple daylight UFOs.
 Edwards evidently presented the film to several dozen people before the film was appropriated by “the FBI” six months later in early 1949.
 I received confirmation of this historic film from several witnesses of the film, including Grant Edwards’ son who, at the time I interviewed him, was a County Commissioner.
 He corroborated the film’s authenticity, telling me on-the- record, “Yes, my Dad was the same Grant Edwards who filmed the UFOs.”